pranigopu/pranigopu.github.io/docs/seeking-the-essentials/nature-of-value.md

 ---

+**NOTE ON SUFFERING**:

-**NOTE**: I want to stress that I do not regard suffering to be valuable in and of itself.
+I want to stress that I do not regard suffering to be valuable in and of itself.
 It is not suffering but the overcoming of suffering that is valuable.
 Furthermore, while struggle is an important aspect of human existence, suffering is not, although it is a necessary possibility and often a reality; this is similar in essence to the fact that disease as such is not important to health, although some form of struggle is often important (e.g. exercise, hygiene, inoculation, treatment, etc.).
 After all, suffering as such is a form of loss, not a path to values, just as disease is a loss of health, not a means to get healthier.
 Of course, suffering is a fact of existence, just as disease is, and thus, it has value as a fact, i.e. as a source of knowledge about how to deal with reality.
 Other than that, by themselves, suffering and disease have no value.

 Even when suffering leads to positive outcomes (e.g. a greater appreciation for certain values, a greater capacity for enduring certain kinds of hardship, etc.), the positive effects are not from suffering as such but from an increase in objectivity and efficacy; it is not suffering but struggle or orientation toward values that is the fundamental cause of the positive outcomes.
 To be sure, suffering is often a part of one’s experience of life and can form the basis of one’s struggle to pursue values; it is certainly valuable to learn to overcome it, and such knowledge often comes only by enduring it.
 However, my point is that one must seek not suffering but values; if suffering is experienced as a part of one’s pursuit of values, so be it, but by its nature, it is never essential to such a pursuit, and by itself, it goes against such a pursuit.

 _To put it concisely, it is not suffering but the pursuit of values that betters you; such a pursuit can involve struggle, but struggle as such does not need or imply suffering._

 To add to this, note that my focus in philosophy and life as such is not suffering but happiness; I care not primarily to avoid the negatives but primarily to pursue the positives.
 In other words, I live not to avoid death or even pain and suffering but to live and live fully, with the greatest efficacy and enjoyment I can achieve.

----

 **NOTE ON THE DEFINITIONS**: